csun-shine/the-pedal-garage-docs/docs/references/pg-reference-update-songs.md

 nav_order: 6
 ---

-# API Reference: Update an Existing Song
+# API Reference: Update Song

 Update a [`song`](pg-resource-songs.md) in the database.